yuto1115/tp/docs/DeveloperGuide.md

 3. Adding a phone number to entries

-   1. Test case: `phone 1 p/98765432`
+   1. Test case: `phone 1 p/98765432`<br>
    Expected: Adds the phone number `98765432` to the entry for `John`.

-   2. Test case: `phone 1 p/delete`
+   2. Test case: `phone 1 p/`<br>
    Expected: Deletes the phone number and removes it from the display for the entry for `John`.

-   3. Test case: `phone 2 p/abcdefgh`
+   3. Test case: `phone 2 p/abcdefgh`<br>
    Expected: No phone number is updated.
 Error details shown in status message.
 Command is not erased from input field.

 4. Adding tags to entries

-   1. Test case: `tag 1 t/friend t/frequentloaner`
+   1. Test case: `tag 1 t/friend t/frequentloaner`<br>
    Expected: Adds the tags `friend` and `frequentloaner` to the entry for `John`.

-   2. Test case: `tag 1 t/`
+   2. Test case: `tag 1 t/`<br>
    Expected: Removes all tags from the entry for `John`.

 5. Adding loans to entries

    1. Test case: `increase 1 l/100.00 d/2025-01-01`<br>
-   Expected: The entry for `John` at index 1 has a loan for $100.00 on 2025-01-01 recorded in its transaction history, and loan amount is increased by $100.00. <br>
+   Expected: The entry for `John` at index 1 has a loan for $100.00 on 2025-01-01 recorded in its transaction history, and the remaining loan amount and the total loaned amount are increased by $100.00. <br>
    The entry should now show "Wanted" instead of "Not Wanted".

    2. Test case: `increase 1 l/-100.00 d/2025-02-02`<br>
-   Exoected: No transaction is created.
+   Expected: No transaction is created.
 Error details shown in the status message.
 Command is not erased from input field.

 ### Repaying a loan
-1. Prerequisites: The first entry on the currently displayed list has a loan amount of $100.00.
+1. Prerequisites: The first entry on the currently displayed list has a remaining loan amount of $100.00.

 2. Adding loan repayments to entries

-   1. Test case: `repay 1 l/60.00 d/2025-01-03`
+   1. Test case: `repay 1 l/60.00 d/2025-01-03`<br>
-   Expected: The first entry on the list now has a loan amount of $40.00.
+   Expected: The first entry on the list now has a remaining loan amount of $40.00.
 The repayment transaction details are added to the transaction history.

-   2. Test case: `repay 1 l/50.00 d/2025-01-04`
+   2. Test case: `repay 1 l/50.00 d/2025-01-04`<br>
    Expected: No transaction is created.
 Error details shown in the status message.
 Command is not erased from input field.

-   3. Test case: `repay 1 l/40.00 d/2025-01-04`
+   3. Test case: `repay 1 l/40.00 d/2025-01-04`<br>
-   Expected: The first entry on the list now has a loan amount of $0.00 and shows "Not Wanted".
+   Expected: The first entry on the list now has a remaining loan amount of $0.00 and shows "Not Wanted".
 The repayment transaction details are added to the transaction history.

 ### Editing loan transaction history
 1. Prerequisites: The first entry on the currently displayed list has a transaction history of exactly a $100.00 loan in the first slot and a $50.00 repayment in the second slot.

 2. Editing loan transaction history

-    1. Test case: `edithist 1 i/2 l/60.00 d/2025-01-10`
+    1. Test case: `edithist 1 i/2 l/60.00 d/2025-01-10`<br>
    Expected: The repayment transaction is increased to $60.00 and the date is changed to 2025-01-10.
-The loan amount of the entry should be updated to $40.00.
+The remaining loan amount of the entry should be updated to $40.00.

-   2. Test case: `edithist 1 i/1 l/40.00`
+   2. Test case: `edithist 1 i/1 l/40.00`<br>
    Expected: No change occurs.
 Error details shown in the status message.
 Command is not erased from input field.

-   3. Test case: `edithist 1 i/1 l/250.00`
+   3. Test case: `edithist 1 i/1 l/250.00`<br>
    Expected: The loan transaction is increased to $250.00.
 The date is unchanged.
-The loan amount of the entry should be updated to $190.00.
+The remaining loan amount and the total loaned amount of the entry should be updated to $190.00 and $250.00, respectively.

-   4. Test case: `edithist 1 i/5 l/100.00`
+   4. Test case: `edithist 1 i/5 l/100.00`<br>
       Expected: No change occurs.
 Error details shown in the status message.
 Command is not erased from input field.

 ### Deleting loan transaction history
 1. Prerequisites: The first entry on the currently displayed list has a transaction history of exactly a $100.00 loan in the first slot and a $50.00 repayment in the second slot.

-    1. Test case: `delhist 1 i/1`
+    1. Test case: `delhist 1 i/1`<br>
    Expected: No change occurs.
 Error details shown in the status message.
 Command is not erased from input field.

-   2. Test case: `delhist 1 i/2`
+   2. Test case: `delhist 1 i/2`<br>
       Expected: The transaction for the repayment is deleted.
-The loan amount is reverted to $100.00.
+The remaining loan amount is reverted to $100.00.

 ### Finding specific entries
 1. Prerequisites: There are multiple entries on the list with different names, with at least one entry containing `John` in the name and no entries containing `Jim`.

-   1. Test case: `find John`
+   1. Test case: `find John`<br>
    Expected: Entries containing the name `John` (case-insensitive) are moved to the top of the list.

-    2. Test case: `find Jim`
+    2. Test case: `find Jim`<br>
     Expected: No change occurs.

 ### Displaying all entries by name in alphabetical order